Yuri Chernov: Biography

-In addition to film, he acted in the comic newsreels Fitil and Yeralash and was one of the hosts of the popular children's television program Spokoynoy nochi, malyshi!.
+In addition to film, Chernov acted in the comic newsreels Fitil and Yeralash and was one of the hosts of the popular children's television program Spokoynoy nochi, malyshi!.

 He works actively for the Society of the Disabled and is engaged in publishing.
-Teaches at the Institute of Folk Art (guitar, harmonica, vocals).
+He teaches at the Institute of Folk Art (guitar, harmonica, vocals).

 Since 2013, he is an actor at the Theater of Satire.

 Personal life

 Chernov is married and has two children.